persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-12-21-asp-net-baerer-authentication-used-for-login-azure-gh-pages.md

 ASP.NET Core 2.2 Web API with Vue 3 and Angular clients using Baerer Authentication for Login

-Both the Vue 3 + Angular Clients are hosted at GitHub Pages
+The Vue 3 and the Angular Clients are hosted at GitHub Pages

 The API is hosted at Microsoft Azure App Service